 Some charge card issuers, like American Express, allow you to make minimum payments towards your balance and roll the rest over, similar to credit cards.
-If you choose to do so, you’ll also take on interest on the unpaid portion of your balance, though.
+If you choose to do so, you’ll also take on interest on the remaining balance, though.
 Be sure to read your credit card agreement closely to avoid facing any unexpected interest charges.

 Even today’s best credit cards can become debt targets with the wrong habits, so the added discipline demanded by charge cards may appeal to some.
 It’ll take self control, but paying your balance in full each month will leave you with better financial health in the long run.
-If you are worried about paying off balances or expect to take on interest in the near future, look to credit cards with a zero percent APR introductory periods.
+If you are worried about paying off balances or expect to take on interest in the near future, look to credit cards with 0 percent APR introductory periods.
 Here are our picks for the best 0 percent APR credit cards.

 The types of fees you may take on with a charge card are generally the same as a typical credit card, but there are a couple of differences worth mentioning.